Code-Institute-Submissions/find-a-match/README.md

 ### Existing Features

 #### Smaller devices

-- This game is playing in landscape mode and require from player to rotate screen in landscape mode so that game can start.
+- This game is played in landscape mode and requires from player to rotate the   screen in to landscape mode so that the game can start.

-- If player rotate screen in middle of play music of game stops and player is asked to rotate screen back in landscape mode.
+- If player rotates the screen in the middle of the game, music of the game stops and the player is asked to rotate the screen back in to landscape mode.

 <div align="center">
 <img src="/readme_files/rotate-device.png" height="300" width="300" target="_blank" rel="noopener" alt="main-menu">